DancingQuanta/pydataanalysis/markdown/spring-pendulum.md

-Numerical simulation of motion of mass on spring pendulum.
+# Numerical simulation of motion of mass on spring pendulum.

+Objective: Use fourth-order Runge–Kutta method to calculate damped harmonic motion of a spring pendulum.
+Solve different order differential equations using the fourth-order Runge–Kutta method.

+Exercise 4 (a) from 4.4 Exercises of Physics of Oscillations and Waves

+Notes:

+* Pg 18 describe physics of spring pendulum.
+* Pg 65 describe Runge–Kutta Method
+* Written spring pendulum physics and Runge–Kutta Method into the jupyter notebook.

+## Spring pendulum

-The mass is hung vertically from a fixed point with a spring.
+A spring pendulum is a mass hanging vertically from a fixed point with a spring.
 When the spring do not have a mass attached at its botoom's edge the length of the spring is $L_0$.
 When the mass is attached, the spring will stretch to a new length $L_1$ as the force of  gravity